Digital Marketing for Singapore SMEs (2026): Channels, Budget and ROI Guide

 Budget reality: SGD 300-800/month for meaningful results.

-Expected ROI: 200-400% for well-managed campaigns (depends heavily on industry margins).
+Expected ROI: 200-400% for well-managed campaigns.

 2. Social Media Advertising (Facebook, Instagram, TikTok)

-Budget reality: SGD 500-2,000/month depending on audience size and competitiveness.
+Budget reality: SGD 500-2,000/month depending on audience size.

-3. SEO & Content Marketing
+3. SEO and Content Marketing

 Budget reality: SGD 1,500-4,000/month for professional implementation.

-Expected ROI: 300-600% (but realized over 6-12 months, not immediately).
+Expected ROI: 300-600% (realized over 6-12 months, not immediately).

-4. Email Marketing & CRM
+4. Email Marketing and CRM

 Budget reality: SGD 50-300/month for tools like Klaviyo, HubSpot, or Brevo.

-5. LinkedIn for B2B SMEs
+5. LinkedIn for B2B

-Budget reality: SGD 800-2,500/month for advertising + content strategy.
+Budget reality: SGD 800-2,500/month for advertising plus content.

 PSG (Productivity Solutions Grant)